stockphrase/no-silo/content/courses/writing-2/essay-1.md

 What is education?
 What is its purpose?
 Write an essay exploring these questions.

 I am interested in *your* views, your understanding, your argument.
 So I ask that you **perform no research and seek no help for this assignment**.
 No googling.
 No library visits.
-Don’t ask your uncle, friends, or roommate.
+Don’t ask your friends.
 No ChatGPT.
 Just use your head and write what you think in the best way you know how.
 Don't worry: it will be fine!

 {{< hint note >}}